omarmahany35-png/coffeda/README.md

 # coffeda
-It's a coffee shop ordering website
+It's a coffee shop ordering website to order your coffe and know the price and the time that your coffee is ready and you can get it.